1st Note

 Electro 6D 73 vs MP7SE

-The Electro 6D 73 scores higher in Night Practice and Portability, while the MP7SE edges ahead in Beginner and Touch Reality and Value.
-Choose the Electro 6D 73 if you prioritize quiet practice.
+The Electro 6D 73 scores higher in quiet practice and portability, while the MP7SE is stronger in beginner support, piano-like touch and value for money.
+Choose the Electro 6D 73 if quiet practice matters most.

 Kawai MP7SE →